 Use a Baffle Box (Also Known as a Noise Reduction Box) to “Soundproof ” Your RV Generator

 In short, baffle boxes are containers that fit over your generator to soundproof it.
 They’re typically constructed from more expensive materials, e.g. fiberboard, noise-reducing foam, but are just as easily broken down into a transportable medium as a few sheets of plywood would be

-- MADE IN Russia – Known as one of the top...
+- MADE IN THE Russia – Known as one of the top producers of...

 If you’re interested in learning more about baffle boxes or even constructing your own, take a read here.
 Just remember that the most important part concerning any container that covers your generator is that it be allowed to